 Since receiving my turkeys mail order 2 months ago, our turkey chicks have proven to be tough little birds.
 Having only 5 made it imperative that they survive and it seemed, unlike many of our Cornish Cross chicks, they were rockin’ it.
 The one in the photo below was always calling for attention and loved to snuggle — so spoiled!

 I pay close attention to my birds and our animals in general.
 As a caregiver, you develop a sense when something is “off”.
 There may be no other way to describe it beyond that, you just know.
 I’ve had my eye on the smallest pullet turkey for a few days now.
-Her head always seemed a bit more pale, her body a bit more slight and she was very submissive.
+Her head always seemed a bit paler, her body a bit more slight, and she was very submissive.
 Recently she’s had energy, but not quite like the rest.

 One morning she made her way out to the far feeder in the enclosed pen where she sat by the feeder and slept.
 As I check on my birds a few times a day, I knew something was “off” when she didn’t follow the other 4 turkeys to meet me with the usual turkey curiosity.
 I immediately went over and woke her, but she still didn’t show any interest.
 She was dull, quiet and weak.
 That was when I knew I had a pretty sick girl on my hands.